heckerdavid/city-explorer/README.md

 Start time: 1330

-Finish time:
+Finish time: 1630

-Actual time needed to complete:
+Actual time needed to complete: 3 hours
 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 - Pair programmed 9/20/21 with Cameron Walden, covering the WRRC